Regional Spotlight | Rural, Small-Town Charm in Addison County

 Historic villages give Addison County residents access to safe walkable downtowns and are home to the area’s cultural offerings.
 The Vergennes Opera House presents live music of all genres, musicals and theatre performances, and more, serving as a cultural touchstone for Addison County and giving local performers a stage.
 Middlebury College Museum of Art holds a collection of antiquities and contemporary art and holds space to spotlight changing featured exhibits.
 Nearby, the Robert Frost Interpretive Trail allows people to explore the life and work of the former U.S. Poet Laureate, and in Shoreham, Lemon Fair Sculpture Park offers space for local artists to share their work.
 Farmers markets and local CSAs supplement grocery lists and give families access to healthy, local food, and events like summer’s Ciderstock, Addison County Fair and Field Days, the Midd Summer Market, featuring local food and art, the Middlebury Car Show and Fall Festival, the Bristol Harvest Festival, and Vergennes Day round out the area’s social calendar.

 Families benefit from the close-knit communities in Addison County.
 Karen Duguay, executive director of Experience Middlebury, and Julie Nelson Basol, coordinator of marketing and development at Vergennes Partnership, recommend those considering a move spend time in the area, ask local residents what they like about life in Addison County, and explore Addison County Chamber of Commerce’s itineraries for 48 hours in the region.
 They said both Bristol and Middlebury’s local governments are working to add more affordable housing to the region, and developments in downtown Vergennes are bringing office space for lease and a revitalized city block.
 In 2022, Middlebury College purchased 35 acres of land with plans to construct affordable and subsidized workforce housing.
-Duguay and Nelson Basol suggest getting in touch with a local real estate agent to see what’s available and keeping up with the local newspaper, the Addison County Independent.
-New residents and those considering making a move can also get in touch with the Addison County Welcome Wagon Project.
+Duguay and Nelson Basol suggest getting in touch with a local real estate agent to see what’s available and keeping up with the local newspaper, the Addison County Independent

 Thinking about relocating to Addison County?
 Programs both statewide and region-specific can help potential new Vermonters find information, answers to their questions, and planning resources for a move.
 Kick off a job search by browsing positions currently open in Vermont.
 Economic development tools, incentives, and special programs can also help those looking to expand or relocate their businesses to Vermont.